Diabetes in Cats: FAQs for Australian Cat Owners

 What is diabetes in cats?

-How is it diagnosed in cats?
+How is it diagnosed in pets?

 If you reckon your cat might have a bit of a health issue, the vet will take a look with some blood and wee tests to figure it out.
 These tests help them see if there’s any trouble with the blood sugar levels and whether there’s glucose in the urine.
 It’s really important to get a proper diagnosis so they can work out the best way to help your furry mate.